discretegames/runmany/README.md

 ### Exit Command

-`Exit.` at the very start of a line by itself (possibly with trailing whitespace) will stop RunMany as if the file ended there.
+`Exit.` at the very start of a line by itself will stop RunMany as if the file ended there.

 ```text
 Exit.